EmmanuelOsaea/My-Job-Material-Report-Project./README.md

 **Experience:**

-Research Writer  at Apple, Cupertino, California, United StatesMay 1, 2023 to Jan 1, 2024
+Research Writer  at Apple, Cupertino, California, United States.
+May 1, 2023 to Jan 1, 2024

 * Conducted research and wrote articles on LGBTQIA+ history and issues for publication.